SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * {{device.*fragment*.*property*}}: More general form of the above.
 You can address any property of any fragment of the device.

-Addtitional Information:
+Additional Information:

 * "Device" refers to the target device, as selected in the widget configuration parameter.

 * *fragment.property* refers to the properties of the respective device.
-To learn about the available property names, you can use the "Asset property" or “Asset table” widget and click the “+ Add property” link in the widget configuration.
+To see the available property names, you can use the "Asset property" or “Asset table” widget and click the “+ Add property” link in the widget configuration.
 This will show a table of supported properties.
 You can copy and paste the values from the column “Property”.
 Generated properties of these widgets are not available in the HTML widgets.
 *
 ### Widget "Asset alarms"

-Show all objects who have a critical alarm.
+Show all objects with a critical alarm.
 There are no additional parameters to configure.

 ### Widget "Asset count"